Strongly Interacting Two-component Coupled Bose Gas in Optical Lattices: Introduction

-Here, we study Bose gas with two components trapped in 1D optical lattice forming a two component Bose--Hubbard Model.
+Here, we study Bose gas with two components trapped in a one-dimensional (1D) optical lattice, realizing a two-component Bose--Hubbard model.
 Presence of multiple bosonic components manifests spin degrees of freedom in addition to Mott insulator and superfluid phases \cite{Kuklov2003,Duan2003}.
-The coupling of the two components on the nearest-neighboring sites with strong on-site interactions presents unconventional effective ordering generating unprecedented spin behavior.
-The formation of a new site-dependent $\zedex$ configuration occurs owing to this coupling.
-The choice of spin alignment along $z$ can be tuned using hopping parameters.
-This unique phase preferentially places a component on one site and a superposition in its nearest-neighbors.
-Multiple perspectives---mean-field approximation, exact analysis, and entangled-plaquette states (EPS)---enhance the understanding of the system; capturing correlations beyond the scope of a mean-field treatment.
-The physics of filling factor greater than unity where the unconventional spin correlations persist, and the consideration of complex intra-component tunneling and inter-component coupling are discussed.
+The coupling of the two components on the nearest-neighbor sites with strong on-site interactions presents unconventional effective ordering generating unprecedented spin behavior.
+The formation of a new site-dependent non-ferromagnetic spin phase occurs owing to this coupling.
+The choice of spin alignment along $z$ in this phase can be tuned using hopping parameters.
+The signature of this unique phase appears as an oscillation in spatial $\zedex$ spin correlation between spins, whereas remaining constant ($\approx 0$) in a conventional anti-ferromagnetic spin phase.
+In addition to the creation of the unconventional non-ferromagnetic spin phase, the coupling also significantly alters the phase space.
+When the intra-component interaction is stronger than the inter-component interaction, the introduced coupling switches the phase transition between ferromagnetic and non-ferromagnetic spin phases from first-order to second-order, with the transition width dependent on coupling.
+When these interactions are comparable, two spin phases (ferromagnetic and non-ferromagnetic) are displayed instead of one (ferromagnetic) with a second-order phase transition, when coupling is introduced.
+This study provides a spin-independent implementation of the optical lattice for trapping the two-component Bose gas with no additional tuning of on-site interaction strengths and instead leveraging coupling as a parameter to switch between the different spin phases.
+Multiple perspectives---obtained from methods based on mean-field approximation, exact diagonalization, and entangled-plaquette states (EPS)---enhance the understanding of this system; capturing correlations beyond the scope of a mean-field treatment.
+The physics of filling factor greater than unity where the novel spin correlations persist, and the consideration of complex intra-component tunneling and inter-component coupling are discussed.

-This paper is sectioned as follows: \ref{sec:themodel} describes the coupled two-component Bose--Hubbard model, \ref{sec:effspin} details the mapped spin-$\sfrac{1}{2}$ model, \ref{sec:results} is the multi-perspective study of the spin phases, \ref{sec:spinone} extends to discuss complex intra-component tunneling and inter-component coupling as well as the physics of occupancy greater than unity, and \ref{sec:summary} summarizes the results and discusses their implications and future avenues.
+This paper is sectioned as follows: Sec.~\ref{sec:themodel} describes the coupled two-component Bose--Hubbard model and its realization.
+Sec.~\ref{sec:effspin} details the mapped spin-$\sfrac{1}{2}$ model.
+Sec.~\ref{sec:methods} presents the different numerical methods considered in the study.
+Sec.~\ref{sec:results} is the multi-perspective study of the spin phases.
+Sec.~\ref{sec:spinone} extends to discuss complex intra-component tunneling and inter-component coupling as well as the physics of occupancy greater than unity.
+Finally, Sec.~\ref{sec:summary} summarizes the results and discusses their implications and future avenues.